On the Krein-Rutman theorem and beyond

 In order to make one step further, we have the three next possibilities

-(3) Under an additional inverse Kato's condition or an aperiodicity property, the conclusion \ref{S32} holds, as well as \ref{E2intro} when $X \subset \Lloc^1$.
+(3) {\Blue Under an even stronger strict positivity condition (reverse Kato's inequality or aperiodicity property),} the conclusion \ref{S32} holds, as well as \ref{E2intro} when $X \subset \Lloc^1$.

-(4) Alternatively, under an additional strong compactness assumption on the regular part $W$ of the semigroup, the quantitative exponential asymptotic stability \ref{E31intro} holds without constructive constants, and thus also the spectral gap conclusion \ref{S33} holds (in a not constructive way).
+(4) Alternatively, under an additional strong compactness assumption on the regular part $W$ of the splitting, the quantitative exponential asymptotic stability \ref{E31intro} holds (without constructive constants), and thus also the spectral gap conclusion \ref{S33} holds (in a not constructive way).

-(5) Alternatively, under the additional Doblin-Harris condition \eqref{eq:intro-DHcondition} and an appropriate regularity estimate on the regular part of the splitting $W$, the quantitative asymptotic stability \ref{E3intro} holds for both the geometric and subgeometric framework with now constructive constants.
+(5) Alternatively, under an additional Doblin-Harris{\Cyan-type condition similar to} \eqref{eq:intro-DHcondition} and an appropriate regularity estimate on the regular part $W$ of the splitting, the quantitative asymptotic stability \ref{E3intro} holds for both the geometric and subgeometric framework with now constructive constants.

 \end{theo}